virtengine/docs.virtengine.com/_configuration/whmcs.md

   plan: enterprise
 ---

-MegamVertice  provides hooks/triggers from WHMCS to notify on invoice, order or payment updates.
+VirtEngine  provides hooks/triggers from WHMCS to notify on invoice, order or payment updates.

 ---